track

 Disclaimer: Administration and technique varies among clinics and physicians.
 Described below is how I perform sessions in the office.

-At low doses and in the beginning of your session, you may experience sensory changes such as feelings of tingling, lightness, heaviness, numbness, and altered perception of your body.
+At low doses and at the beginning of your session, you may experience sensory changes such as feelings of tingling, lightness, heaviness, numbness, and altered perception of your body.
 As the ketamine increases in dose, awareness of the body dissolves as you become increasingly internal in orientation.
-This is generally well received and pleasurable.
+This is generally well-received and pleasurable.

 No one can tell you what you will experience with ketamine; it is uniquely personal.
 You may feel “out of it” directly after your session and wish to have a cozy night at home with some good food and your favorite book.
 You will likely have an immediate shift in your state that is more positive, and if not positive, at least neutral.